Serve Family Farmers

 - Require state institutions to source locally and regionally first.
 The West Virginia Fresh Food Act was a good start, urging state-funded institutions to spend at least 5% of their food budget locally.
 We must expand this to 20% over the next 3 years, and provide stronger enforcement for the law.

 - Protect West Virginia land and investments from Big Ag producers, or out-of-state corporations seeking to control, own or foul our water resources.
-(See Homestead Act and forthcoming Safe Water for All plan).
+(See Homestead Act and the Protect Our Land, Water, and Working People plan).

 - Explore expanding on private-public community grants through U.S. Department of Energy, U.S. Department of Agriculture, U.S. Department of Defense, U.S. Environmental Protection Agency, Appalachian Regional Commission, private partnerships, etc., and reallocating funds from programs out-of-step with producing a robust and prosperous agricultural sector, healthy West Virginians, and a skilled, entrepreneurial workforce.